CIRCL/Circlean/README.md

 and you want to look at its contents without taking the risk of plugging it into your computer directly.
 The official project page can be found at [https://www.circl.lu/projects/CIRCLean/]

-The Raspberry Pi Foundation blog has a [post](https://www.raspberrypi.org/blog/kittengroomercirclean-data-security-for-journalists-and-activists/) with more information about an older version of the project and details of the inspiration behind it.
+The Raspberry Pi Foundation has a [blog post](https://www.raspberrypi.org/blog/kittengroomercirclean-data-security-for-journalists-and-activists/) with more information about an older version of the project and details of the inspiration behind it.

 CIRCLean is currently tested to work with USB keys that have FAT32, NTFS, or